realmocaccino/jauntyslider/README.md

 [Default: 1]

-It allows change the number of the slides by every transition.
+It allows to change the number of the slides that jauntyslider will travel by every transition.

 ## Contribution
 Future versions with more options are to come.